hardikkumar4472/Trackify-Habit-Tracker/README.md

 Features:
 User Authentication: Users can create an account, log in, and securely store their progress with session management.

 Gamification: Habit tracking is transformed into a game-like experience where users earn points, rewards, and achievements for completing tasks.

 Interactive Dashboard: A sleek dashboard displays the user's habits, progress, and statistics using dynamic charts and visual elements.

 Habit Management: Users can easily add, edit, and delete habits, set frequency goals, and track completion progress.

 Responsive Design: Built with Tailwind CSS and Bootstrap, the app is fully responsive and accessible across all devices.

 Real-time Data: Using JavaScript and PHP, the tracker updates in real-time, reflecting the user's actions and providing instant feedback.

 Backend: The PHP backend handles user data, session management, and habit tracking, ensuring secure data storage and interaction.

 Technologies Used:
 Frontend: HTML, CSS, JavaScript, Tailwind CSS, Bootstrap

 Backend: PHP
-Database: MySQL (for storing user data and habit information)
-APIs: Use of custom PHP APIs to manage habit data and user interactions

 Installation:
 To run this project locally: